 Please see the CUPS supplementary guidelines for more details.

-More information about the Traditional Seed Grant, including application guidelines, can be found here.
+More information about the Community-University Partnership Seed (CUPS), including application guidelines, can be found here.

 Who can use this service?

 Applications are open to faculty from all schools and colleges at the University of Michigan, as well as partners affiliated with community and patient coalitions and groups, nonprofit organizations, government, and other agencies outside the university.